 All information transmitted, composed, sent, or received on the electronic communications systems are and remain the property of the County.
 They are not the private property of any employee.
 Employees have NO expectation of privacy for their use of Internet and/or email or any other form of electronic communication made using County property or systems or done during working hours.
-The use of the County's electronic communications system may not be used to solicit or promote commercial ventures, religious or political causes, outside organizations or other non-job related ventures.
+The use of the County's electronic communications system is reserved for the conduct of business at the County.
+The County' electric communications system may not be used to solicit or promote commercial ventures, religious or political causes, outside organizations or other non-job related ventures.
 The County's electronic communications systems are not to be used to create any offensive, threatening or disruptive messages.
 The County reserves and intends to exercise the right to monitor, review, audit, intercept, access, record, and disclose any or all information creased, transmitted, received or otherwise communicated via the County's electronic communications systems for any purpose and without prior notice.
 The contents of electronic communications may be disclosed within the County or otherwise as deemed necessary and/or appropriate by the County, without the consent or knowledge of the employee.